syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/Register-the-Syncfusion-License-key.md

    Synckeynoui.exe “Unlock key”

-   N> You should provide the unlock key as a parameter for this Syncfusion License tool.
+   N> You should provide the unlock key which is started with "@" and ended with "=" as a parameter for this Syncfusion License tool.

    ![Command for register the Syncfusion Unlock key](Register-the-Syncfusion-License-key_images/Register-the-Syncfusion-License-key-img1.png)